Here are some forms you may want to prepare for the first day of school.

-Before you make these on your own, ask around – they are pretty common activities, so no need to reinvent the wheel.
-The important thing is they help you get to know your students, set a structured tone for the first day of school, and keep students busy so you can handle all the unexpected things that will demand your attention.
+Before you make these on your own, ask around.
+These are pretty common activities, and there’s no need to reinvent the wheel.
+The benefits of having these forms is (a) they help you get to know your students, (b) they set a structured tone for the first day of school, and (c) they keep students busy so you can handle all the unexpected things that will demand your attention on the first day.

 A letter to parents or a syllabus can explain your expectations, rules, supply list, grading scale, and what you plan to cover in the class.
 Don’t go into more detail than you can be sure of.

-Supply List: If your list of supplies is too long to include in your parent letter or syllabus, send it separately.
+If your list of supplies is too long to include in your parent letter or syllabus, send it separately.
 Talk to coworkers for an idea of what families are used to sending.
 For younger grades, include classroom supplies like tissues and hand sanitizer—a class of 30 runny noses and 60 dirty hands goes through these things quickly.

 If you already know how you plan to handle certain common classroom procedures, you can make a handout to go over with students.
 If you need ideas for classroom procedures, ask a colleague—or check out the “Procedures that (Probably) Prevent Problems” chapter of See Me After Class.

 If your students are old enough to write on their own, have a long writing assignment prepared for the first day.
 A well-planned prompt can help you get to know your students, their writing, and their motivation levels.
 More important, it will take up at least half an hour of class time.
 If you have other things planned and don’t get to it, that’s fine.
 However, if you are stuck with an empty half hour after you finish your first-day lesson plans—trust me—you will wish you had a writing assignment.
 If students are too young to write, make an activity packet based on the letters of the alphabet to keep them coloring for a while.